qwertie/learn-react/docs/tutorial-5.md

 As you can see, the _data_ for a bar is in the `BarItem` interface and the _props_ for a bar is `BarProps`.
 Another point of interest is the state, which holds the bar color.
 If you click on a bar it will change color.

-You can also see that React supports inline styles in an interesting way: instead of writing CSS code, you create a JavaScript object that merely _resemble_ CSS code.
+You can also see that React supports inline styles in an interesting way: instead of writing CSS code, you create a JavaScript object that _resembles_ CSS code.
 The name of the styles must be camelCased (e.g. `text-align` becomes `textAlign`) and if numbers are used as sizes, React assumes they are measured in pixels.

 Perhaps some would argue that the left side (label) and right side (bar) should be two separate components, but that's an argument for another day.